Monday, April 8, 2024

 Prepped Focaccia Genovese for Baking

-3 Cups all-purpose flour
+3 Cups All-purpose flour

-1 Tbsp. granulated sugar
+1 Tbsp.
+Granulated sugar

-1 Tsp. sea salt
+1 Tsp.
+Sea salt

-4 Tbsp. high quality olive oil
+4 Tbsp.
+High-quality olive oil, divided

 1 Tbsp.
 Italian seasoning

-Cups very warm water (120°-130°F)
+Cups Very warm water (120°-130°F)

 Happy Baking!